 rootMargin(margin around the root) and

-You could even take it to the next level by adding progressive image loading to your pages.
-Similarly to Facebook, Pinterest and Medium, you could load low quality or even blurry images first, and then as the page continues to load, replace them with the full quality versions, using the LQIP (Low Quality Image Placeholders) technique proposed by Guy Podjarny.
+You could even take lazy loading to the next level by adding progressive image loading to your pages.
+Similarly to Facebook, Pinterest and Medium, you could load low quality or even blurry images first, and then as the page continues to load, replace them with the full quality versions by using the LQIP (Low Quality Image Placeholders) technique proposed by Guy Podjarny.

-Opinions differ if the technique improves user experience or not, but it definitely improves time to first meaningful paint.
-We can even automate it by using SQIP that creates a low quality version of an image as an SVG placeholder.
+Opinions differ if these techniques improve user experience or not, but it definitely improves time to first meaningful paint.
+We can even automate it by using SQIP that creates a low quality version of an image as an SVG placeholder, or Gradient Image Placeholders with CSS linear gradients.
 These placeholders could be embedded within HTML as they naturally compress well with text compression methods.
 In his article, Dean Hume has described how this technique can be implemented using Intersection Observer.

 Browser support?
 Decent, with Chrome, Firefox, Edge and Samsung Internet being on board.
-WebKit status is currently in development.
+WebKit status is currently supported in preview.
 Fallback?
-If we don't have support for intersection observer, we can still lazy load a polyfill or load the images immediately.
+If the browser doesn’t support intersection observer, we can still lazy load a polyfill or load the images immediately.
 And there is even a library for it.

 To ensure that browsers start rendering your page as quickly as possible, it’s become a common practice to collect all of the CSS required to start rendering the first visible portion of the page (known as "critical CSS" or "above-the-fold CSS") and add it inline in the

 <head>of the page, thus reducing roundtrips.
 Due to the limited size of packages exchanged during the slow start phase, your budget for critical CSS is around 14 KB.